leaktk/scanner/README.md

 leaktk-scanner help
 ```

-When in listening mode the scanner listens on stdin, responds on stdout, and
+When in `listen` mode, the scanner listens on stdin, responds on stdout, and
 logs to stderr.
-It reads one request per line and sends a response per line in
+It reads one request per line and sends one response per line
-jsonl.
+in jsonl.
+The scanner should always generate a response to each request even if
+there were errors during the scan.

 The "Scan Request Format" and "Scan Results Format" sections describe the
 format for requests and responses.